 It is possible to buy coffee of all types in Costa Rica from dark roast to very light roast varieties.
 Many people say the best Costa Rican coffee is Tarrazu coffee grown in the region near Poas Volcano.

 The Best Places to Take a Costa Rica Coffee Tour

 The Central Valley of Costa Rica is our personal favorite area for taking a coffee tour, but we may be a bit partial because we live there.
-You can also find coffee plantation tours throughout the country.
+You can also find coffee tours throughout the country.

 Here are a few of our favorites…

 Cafe Britt is probably the leader of the coffee industry in Costa Rica.
 Britt coffee is sold throughout the country at most grocery stores and gift shops.
 You will spot them by their artistic Costa Rica themed packaging.

 It is possible to visit the Britt Coffee farm located less than an hour away from the San Jose international airport.

 We took this tour a few years ago and had a great time.
 You can not actually access their farm but the tour guide will take you on a walk to show you some coffee plants and the process they go through.
 You will then learn more about the production process and drink several coffee samples.
 Your guide will teach you all about the different flavor profiles you can experience with coffee.

 Overall, it’s a really fun and informative experience.
 Just be prepared to drink a lot of coffee (if you want to of course).